 Does your child need: speech therapy, ABA, occupational therapy, floor time, auditory integration training, vision and cognitive development therapy, or equine and other movement therapies?
 How can you know which approach will work best for your child?
 Ask an autism mom, of course!
 I offer virtual (phone/Skype) and in-person consultations.

 If you need help with your autism journey, contact me and schedule a free consultation below.

 How Can I Help You?

 As the mother of a 25 year old on the spectrum, I have experience with a broad array of issues from infancy to adolescence and young adulthood.
-Each child, each family and each situation is different so my consulting services are individually tailored to your specific needs.
-I work virtually (via phone/Skype) or in-person.
+Each child, each family and each situation is different so my consulting services are individually tailored to your specific needs. bright I work virtually (via phone/Skype) or in-person.
 Below you’ll find a partial list of areas where I can provide support:

 - Choosing a School – Mainstream vs. Special Ed

 - Beyond Blame—When the Teacher Can’t Handle Your Child

 Navigating the World

 - Technology—Regulating cell phone, TV and video game use, appropriate use of social media